AdamNowotny/BuildReactor/README.markdown

 <img src="https://github.com/AdamNowotny/BuildReactor/raw/master/docs/notifications.png" alt="BuildReactor notifications">

-So far only Atlassian Bamboo 3.1 is supported but more are planned, starting with CruiseControl.
+So far Atlassian Bamboo and CruiseControl are supported.

 After installing the extension go to options page and enter the URL for Bamboo instance and username and password if required.